roydegeest/rakwireless-docs/docs/en-us/deployment-guide/amazon-web-service/configure-your-gateway.md

   caption="ChirpStack Gateway Parameters"
 />

-4. Assuming you entered the parameters correctly, you should see your Gateway status as seen is a few second in the Gateway Details tab.
-You can also monitor Live LoRa® Frames in the tab with the same name to see incoming traffic.
+4. Assuming you entered the parameters correctly you should see your Gateway status as seen is a few second in the Gateway Details tab.
+You can also monitor Live LoRa Frames in the tab with the same name to see incoming traffic.

 <rk-img
   src="/assets/images/deployment-guide/amazon-web-service/chirpstack-gateway-details.jpg"